esfalsa/applesauce/README.md

 5. Drag the `applesauce-main` folder anywhere onto the extensions page.
 Make sure you don't delete the folder in the future.
 6. Navigate to [this page](https://www.nationstates.net/template-overall=none/page=blank/applesauce), which is where the extension injects content.

 The extension does not receive automatic updates.
 To update to the newest version, you will need to re-install the extension.
+When doing so, make sure you also remove the previous version of the extension.

 ## Features